DentonJC/machine-learning-for-software-engineers/README.md

     - [GitHub repository](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)
 - [ ] [Machine Learning with TensorFlow(MEAP)](https://www.manning.com/books/machine-learning-with-tensorflow)
     - [GitHub repository](https://github.com/BinRoot/TensorFlow-Book)

+- [ ] [Artificial Intelligence: A Modern Approach](http://www.amazon.com/Artificial-Intelligence-Modern-Approach-3rd/dp/0136042597) - Stuart Russell & Peter Norvig
+- [ ]  Also consider browsing the [list of recommended reading](http://aima.cs.berkeley.edu/books.html), divided by each chapter in "Artificial Intelligence: A Modern Approach".
+- [ ] [Paradigms Of Artificial Intelligence Programming: Case Studies in Common Lisp](http://www.amazon.com/exec/obidos/ASIN/1558601910) - Paradigms of AI Programming is the first text to teach advanced Common Lisp techniques in the context of building major AI systems
+- [ ] [Reinforcement Learning: An Introduction](http://www.freetechbooks.com/reinforcement-learning-an-introduction-second-edition-draft-t1282.html) - This introductory textbook on reinforcement learning is targeted toward engineers and scientists in artificial intelligence, operations research, neural networks, and control systems, and we hope it will also be of interest to psychologists and neuroscientists.
+- [ ] [The Cambridge Handbook Of Artificial Intelligence](http://www.amazon.com/Cambridge-Handbook-Artificial-Intelligence/dp/0521691915) - Written for non-specialists, it covers the discipline's foundations, major theories, and principal research areas, plus related topics such as artificial life
+- [ ] [The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind ](http://www.amazon.com/gp/product/0743276647) - In this mind-expanding book, scientific pioneer Marvin Minsky continues his groundbreaking research, offering a fascinating new model for how our minds work
+- [ ] [Artificial Intelligence: A New Synthesis](http://www.amazon.com/Artificial-Intelligence-Synthesis-Nils-Nilsson/dp/1558604677) - Beginning with elementary reactive agents, Nilsson gradually increases their cognitive horsepower to illustrate the most important and lasting ideas in AI
+- [ ] [On Intelligence](http://www.amazon.com/Jeff-Hawkins/e/B001KHNZ7C/ref=sr_ntt_srch_lnk_11?qid=1435480927&sr=8-11) - Hawkins develops a powerful theory of how the human brain works, explaining why computers are not intelligent and how, based on this new theory, we can finally build intelligent machines.
+Also audio version available from audible.com
+- [ ] [How To Create A Mind](http://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/0143124048/ref=pd_sim_14_3?ie=UTF8&refRID=0QY72H7NGRYH79R7S3K7) - Kurzweil discusses how the brain works, how the mind emerges, brain-computer interfaces, and the implications of vastly increasing the powers of our intelligence to address the world’s problems

 ## Kaggle knowledge competitions
 - [ ] [Kaggle Competitions: How and where to begin?](https://www.analyticsvidhya.com/blog/2015/06/start-journey-kaggle/)